by Eddie M

 Although they're all pleasant versions of Paul McCartney's Beatles classics there's only The Long and Winding Road where he really takes any chances with the arrangement.
 It features James E. Green on alto saxophone that gives the song a new set of clothes, it can't touch the original version but at least brings someting new to the table.

-It was another five years before Paul would go anywhere near a Beatles song, when armed with an excellent new album 'Flowers in the Dirt' and a mammoth World tour ready to go, he decided to record new versions of Love Me Do incorporating PS I Love You, not for the faint hearted, although I have to admit the studio version released in Japan is much better than the awful 'live' we had to suffer that was released in the UK.
+It was another five years before Paul would go anywhere near a Beatles song, when armed with an excellent new album 'Flowers in the Dirt' and a mammoth World tour ready to go, he decided to record new versions of Love Me Do incorporating PS I Love You, not for the faint hearted, although I have to admit the studio version released in Japan is much better than the awful 'live' version we had to suffer that was released in the UK.

 He also recorded a new studio version of The Long and Winding Road this time sticking closer to the original The Long and Winding Road and a lovely version it is too boot!